AK7iwi/DOC/python/README.md

 The official documentation of python: [Python Official Documentation][Python Official Documentation]

-a) In Python, there's a distinction:
+I) In Python, there's a distinction:

 - **Built-in functions** are functions like `print()`, `len()`, `max()`, `min()`, etc. that are available globally
 - **Module functions** are functions that belong to a specific module and must be imported before use.
 - **Methods** are functions that belong to specific objects/classes, like `list.append()`, `set.add()`, `dict.keys()`, etc.

-b) Script vs Module
+II) Script vs Module

 - **Script**: File run directly with `python filename.py`
 - **Module**: File imported into another script

-c) Norme
+III) Norme

 You can use flake8 for the norme.
 You can find the doc [here][flake8 doc]